LivePersonInc/lp-design-system/README.md

 If you want to run the project locally, its really easy!

-The project uses Storybook for its demos and development environment.
+This project uses Storybook for its demos and development environment.

 ### 1. Clone repo